fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Added: New option to ignore additional required fields for Express Checkout payments, for the PRO feature.
+* Added: Compatibility with plugin Loyalty Program for WooCommerce (for Advanced Coupons) – by Rymera Web Co.
 * Fixed: Javascript error when trying to copy field values into the other address section in some cases.
 * Fixed: Billing fields getting emptied or copying values from shipping when using the Local Pickup feature from Fluid Checkout PRO.